nsunku99/neo-extension/README.md

 ## How can I use NEO?

-1. Head directly to our website: LINK HERE

-2. Click 'Sign In' in the top right corner

-3. Sign up for an account/Sign in if you already have an account

-4. Head to the App page LINK HERE

-5. Upload a Next.js application (**We currently only support Next.js applications that use the new App router with the src directory**)
+(**We currently only support Next.js applications that use the new App router with the src directory**)

+1. Make sure to have your VSCode Workspace open to a **Next.js App router** project with the **src** directory.

+2. Head to the VSCode Extension store and download NEO.

+3. Once installed, you may need to reload your VS Code, but you can then activate it via:

+- Keybind Activation: Press cmd+k and then type n
+- Command Palette Activation: Enter the Command Palette (Windows: ctrl+shift+p or Mac: cmd+shift+p) and type "Activate NEO"

+4. NEO will ask for your localhost link (i.e. http://localhost:3000 is the default for Next.js Projects), so first start your server (npm run dev, yarn dev, pnpm run dev, bun --bun run dev) and then input your localhost link.

+5. Right click on any folder that represents a page (Any folder with a page.js/ts file) and click "NEO: Generate Metrics"

 <p align="center" >
     <img src="./public/NeoUploadFastGif.gif" alt="NEO-Upload" width=800px>
 </p>

-6. Click on a page directory (bolded)

-7. Click on 'Generate' for your metrics!
+6. Look at your metrics!

 <p align="center" >
     <img src="./public/NeoSelection.gif" alt="NEO-Selection" width=800px>